-When your Splunk deployment is ingesting storage data, you can use it to accomplish IT Ops use cases.
+When your Splunk deployment is ingesting storage data, you can use it to accomplish observability use cases.

 Guidance for onboarding data can be found in the Spunk Documentation, Getting Data In (Splunk Enterprise) or Getting Data In (Splunk Cloud).
 In addition, these Splunk Add-Ons and Apps are helpful for working with storage data.